Sephora to shut U.S. stores for diversity training after racial incident

 SZA is a Grammy nominee who also collaborated with Kendrick Lamar on the song “All the Stars” for the blockbuster movie “Black Panther.”

-“We will never stop building a community where diversity is expected, self-expression is honored, all are welcomed and you are included,” Sephora said on its website, while announcing the workshops.

-After SZA’s tweet, Google reviews for the store spiked, with many users criticizing Sephora over the incident.
+After SZA’s tweet following the incident, Google reviews for the Calabasas store spiked, with many users criticizing Sephora over the incident.

 Barbadian singer Rihanna last month unveiled her new fashion brand with LVMH, a rare move by the French group to set up a label from scratch as it taps into soaring demand for celebrity collaborations in the luxury world.

-Sephora’s workshops come about a year after Starbucks closed 8,000 stores across the country for anti-bias training after a Philadelphia cafe manager’s call to police resulted in the arrests of two black men who were waiting for a friend.
+Sephora’s workshops come about a year after Starbucks closed 8,000 stores across the United States for anti-bias training after a Philadelphia cafe manager’s call to police resulted in the arrests of two black men who were waiting for a friend.

 Reporting by Devika Krishna Kumar in New York; Editing by Will Dunham